dleffel/trainer/TrainerApp/TrainerApp/SystemPrompt.md

 • Pain/soreness → Active recovery only

 ### MANDATORY: Use tools for ALL workout operations
-• Planning → use plan_workout, NOT text descriptions
+• Planning → use plan_workout with workout_json, NOT text descriptions
-• Modifying → use update_workout with reason
+• Modifying → use update_workout with workout_json and notes
 • Removing → use delete_workout with explanation
 • Adapting → use plan_next_workout based on feedback